arielsmoler/classiq-library/docs/user-guide/applications/qml/qnn/qlayer.md

 Note that the parameters are assumed to follow the API stated in [qnn](qnn.md).

 The second parameter is a callable which is responsible for executing the quantum program, usually with [`execute_qnn`](#execution).
-It takes a `SerializedQuantumProgram` and `MultipleArguments` (a list of arguments sets to assign to the quantum program parameters) as inputs, and returns a `ResultsCollection`.
+It takes a `QuantumProgram` and `MultipleArguments` (a list of arguments sets to assign to the quantum program parameters) as inputs, and returns a `ResultsCollection`.
 Note that this argument can be left out, as demonstrated in the second code block.
 If it is not supplied, the layer will create an `ExecutionSession` and sample the quantum program automagically.

+???+ note

+    In order to properly close the `ExecutionSession`, if it was created, call the `teardown` method of `QLayer`.

 The third parameter is a callable which is responsible for post-processing each execution result.
 It takes a `SavedResult` as input, process it and returns a `Tensor`.